SurniaUlula/wpsso-schema-json-ld/readme.txt

 * Extends the features of the WPSSO Core plugin.

-* Provides Schema JSON-LD markup (aka Structured Data) for the following Schema types (more specific Schema sub-type markup is available in the Premium add-on):
+* Provides Schema properties as JSON-LD markup (aka Google Rich Results / Rich Snippets with Structured Data) for the following Schema types (more specific properties are available in the Premium add-on):

 	* [schema.org/Article](https://schema.org/Article) (includes 19 Schema sub-types)
 	* [schema.org/Blog](https://schema.org/Blog)